UDST/bayarea_urbansim/README.md

 Bay Area Urbansim Implementation
 =======

 This is the full UrbanSim implementation for the Bay Area.
-Documenation for the Bay Area model is available at http://metropolitantransportationcommission.github.io/baus_docs/
+Documenation for the Bay Area model is available at http://metropolitantransportationcommission.github.io/baus_docs/ and documentation for the generic UrbanSim model is at https://udst.github.io/urbansim/index.html

 ###Data